Paws behind bars logo of the Wisconsin Puppy Mill Project, Inc.

 Puppies starved for human contact vie for attention.
 They are living on open wire mesh in the snow while the miller wears a heavy coat, hat, and gloves.

-I Thank supporters of Pet Facilities legislation for their WISDOM in taking up the matter once again/ I request newly elected legislators to help reintroduce and co-sponsor a Pet Facilities Law.
+• I Thank supporters of pet facilities legislation for their WISDOM in taking up the matter once again/ I respectifully request that my legislators support AB-250/SB-208, the Commercial Dog Breeders Licensure Bill.

-• I support a self-funded Pet Facilities Law.
+• I support a self-funded pet breeding / selling standards law.
 I believe that licensing fees can and will cover the cost of the program and staff needed to manage it.
 These breeders are making money.
 A small portion of their income should be used for licensing.
 Every other business must buy licenses.

-• I believe people who sell more than 50 dogs per year should be licensed and inspected, in fact, I hope that number would be lower.
+• I believe people who sell more than 25 dogs per year should be licensed and inspected.

 • This type of legislation will go a long way to protecting consumers, too.
 These measures are long overdue.

-• I believe that not only will the Pet Facilities Law NOT use any funds from the state budget, but its enforcement may actually ADD to state tax revenues by forcing businesses to accurately report their income and charge state tax on their "products."
+• I believe that not only will AB-250/SB-208, the Commercial Dog Breeders Licensure Bill, NOT use any funds from the state budget, but its enforcement may actually ADD to state tax revenues by forcing businesses to accurately report their income and charge state tax on their "products."
 Everyone dealing in pets should pay a fair share of taxes.

-• Please take a look at www.NoWisconsinPuppyMills.com, which features information on Wisconsin's rapidly growing puppy mill industry.
-It also features links to recent media coverage on the abuse, neglect and suffering going on right now in Wisconsin's unregulated "puppies for profit" businesses.
+• Ask your representatives to take a look at this website and give them our URL, www.NoWisconsinPuppyMills.com, for information on Wisconsin's rapidly growing puppy mill industry.
+The website also features links to recent media coverage on the abuse, neglect and suffering going on right now in Wisconsin's unregulated "puppies for profit" businesses.

-• Insert any of the Talking Points, above, or add a personal experience of your own to let your representatives know why you feel so strongly about this issue.
+• Add a personal experience of your own to let your representatives know why you feel so strongly about this issue.

 Top

-Tiny blue paw print bullet point Sample Message:
+Tiny blue paw print bullet point Sample Message Format:

-Below is a sample message to give you a starting point for your own sentiments regarding the need for regulation of the pet industry.
-Feel free to use any of the Talking Points or What To Say items above, as well as incorporating your own sentiments and experiences.
-Remember, always be respectful and courteous.
-Rude or abusive letters will hurt, rather than help, our cause.
+Below is a sample message format to give you a starting point for your own sentiments regarding the need for regulation of the pet industry.
+Feel free to put any of the Talking Points or What To Say items above into your own words as a starting point for your own sentiments and experiences.
+Remember, PLEASE always be respectful and courteous!
+Name-calling, and rude or abusive letters will hurt, rather than help, our cause.

 The Honorable (legislator's name)